Why Ungoverned AI Became Harder to Insure — and What Comes Next

 And reacting is what creates uninsurable risk.

-The next 24–36 months will force this layer into existence because:
+The next 24–36 months will force this discipline into existence because:

 • Regulators will require explainable, auditable authority.